 Civil nuclear energy at a glance

-Nuclear energy can make a vital contribution to satisfying basic human needs and sustainable development in the areas of health, industry, agriculture, access to water and energy, and environmental protection.
+Nuclear technology can make a vital contribution to satisfying basic human needs and sustainable development in the areas of energy, health, industry, agriculture, access to water, and environmental protection.
 The international community must therefore strive to share the benefits of civil nuclear energy uses following the best conditions for security, safety and non-proliferation, while respecting the environment.

-- design and construction of 3rd generation reactors which comply with the highest safety and security standards, throughout the life cycle of the facility, built around a series of different reactors, with the EPR programme as a reference (1,650 MWe) and the ATMEA1 reactor (1,100 MWe),
+- design and construction of advanced reactors which comply with the highest safety and security standards, throughout the life cycle of the facility, built around a series of different reactors, with the EPR programme as a reference (1,650 MWe), the ATMEA1 reactor (1,100 MWe), and the NUWARD small modular reactor (SMR) project (two reactors of 170 MWe)

 - safe and high-performance long-term use of reactors,